CrawfordJohn/CPP-solver/README.md

 10. Go to plugins, and run the Chinese Postman Solver on the selected area
 11. Optimal path and distance are outputted, path can be exported as a csv or gpx file to use elsewhere if wanted.

+Future Improvements:

+1. Automate these steps in a script where only input is Town Name and then polygon selection
+2. better way to visualize path once it has been outputted (currently entire street network just gets highlighted, hard to tell what is doubled and what isn't)